 Ulocladium

-Species of Ulocladium should not be confused with other poroconidial genera such as Stemphylium, Alternaria, Bipolaris, Exserohilum, Dreschlera and Curvularia
+Species of Ulocladium have now been transferred to the genus Alternaria (Woudenberg et al. 2013).
+Alternaria should not be confused with other poroconidial genera such as Stemphylium, Bipolaris, Exserohilum, Dreschlera and Curvularia

-A human case of keratitis has been reported (Badenoch et al. 2006).
+A human case of keratitis caused by Alternaria atra (previously Ulocladium atrum) has been reported (Badenoch et al. 2006).

 RG-1 organism.